-the relationship given by (2.4) to recover Θ .
-We fix $v_0 = \sqrt{1/(n \log(p+q))}$, $v_1 = 3v_0$, and $\eta = 0.5$ for our BayesCRF method, with $\alpha = 1$ corresponding to the complete posterior.
-We choose the tuning parameters for the aforementioned alternatives using cross-validation, as suggested in the respective papers.
+In the simulation studies, we compare our method, denoted as BayesCRF, with the following alternative methods: 1) Gaussian conditional random field model with l_1 regularization based on the implementation of Wytock and Kolter (2013), denoted as L1-GCRF; 2) a joint graphical Lasso (Friedman et al., 2008) for (X, Y), denoted as GLasso; 3) a covariate adjusted Graphical model proposed by Cai et al. (2012), denoted as CAPME.
+As CAPME does not directly estimate Θ , we first estimate B, the regression coefficient matrix, and then use the relationship given by (2.4) to recover Θ .
+We fix $v_0 = \sqrt{1/(n \log(p+q))}$, $v_1 = 3v_0$, and $\eta = 0.5$ for our BayesCRF method with $\alpha = 1$ corresponding to the complete posterior, and choose the tuning parameters for all the aforementioned alternatives using crossvalidation as suggested in the respective papers.

 The results for the banded Model 1 are provided in Table 1.
-The results for the other models are presented in the Supplementary Material owing to space limitations but we comment on them here.
-We have the following conclusions from the results: 1) Our BayesCRF method achieves the best performance for parameter estimation (based on Fnorm), support recovery (based on MCC), and prediction (based on Test Error) in most of the cases considered.
+The results for the other models are presented in the Supplementary Material due to space limitation but we comment on them here.
+We have the following conclusions from the results: 1) Our method BayesCRF has achieved the best performance for parameter estimation (based on Fnorm), support recovery (based on MCC), and prediction (based on Test Error) in most of the cases considered.
 These results can be attributed to the adaptiveness of the spike and slab Lasso penalty.
-2) The performance of GLasso is not as desirable as that of BayesCRF, likely because of the accumulation of errors in estimating the structure of X, which is not relevant to the parameters of the GCRF model, as discussed in Section 2.
-3) CAPME exhibits poor performance in terms of the MCC and Fnorm measures, because it is not designed to detect the conditional dependence structure of interest.
-However, it works well for prediction because this depends on B alone.
-4) L1-GCRF performs worse than BayesCRF, but performs better than the other competing methods in general, although its test error is too large in the random graph setting with q = 500 and n = 100.
+2) The performance of GLasso is not as desirable as that of BayesCRF, likely due to the accumulation of error in estimating the structure of X which is not relevant to the parameters of the conditional random field model as discussed in Section 2.
+3) CAPME has a poor performance in terms of MCC and Fnorm measures, since it is not designed to detect the conditional dependence structure of interest.
+However, it works well for prediction since prediction depends on B alone.
+4) L1-GCRF performs worse than BayesCRF but it generally performs better than the other competing methods, although its test error is too large in the random graph setting with q = 500 and n = 100.